 Following an open competition for High Court judges launched in November 2018, the JAC received 64 applications and made 17 recommendations for appointment in June 2019.
 The exercise was open to practitioners with or without previous judicial experience.

-Eleven appointments have been announced and further appointments will be announced in coming months.
+Thirteen appointments have been announced and further appointments will be announced in coming months.
 Information about the appointments is on the Judiciary website.

 Judge Nicholas Hilliard QC